 Clarke claims some authority in the matter of anatomy.
 He was, extraordinarily, a first year medical student at a London teaching hospital when he decided that he wanted to be an artist.
-The two impulses, he says, were connected; he was only a medical student because, as a teenager, he had correctly if gropingly identified drawing as a tool of scientific discovery, but had derived from that the erroneous conclusion that he should therefore pursue a scientific course of education.
+The two impulses, he says, were connected; he was only a medical student because, as a teenager, he had correctly if gropingly identified drawing as a tool of scientific discovery, but had derived from that the erroneous conclusion that he should pursue a scientific course of education.

-Medical studies was a shock.
+Medical studies were a shock.
 They throw you straight in, he says, to dissecting corpses.
 At school you dissect cows’ eyes and pigs’ hearts, which is an existential cakewalk.
 This was the real stuff, straight away, a human cadaver.
 You dissect in pairs or in teams, you are set certain tasks.
 You cover your hesitation, your disgust by arsing around.
 Clarke says that the first time they put a scalpel in his clutsy fist he inadvertently punctured some sack of bile or other and got squitted in the eye.
 He didn’t like it.

 A theatre is a seeing place, etymologically, and in the Renaissance learned and curious men would gather in the theatres of the universities in Bologna and Padua, Paris and Leuven and elsewhere, to watch the dissection of corpses.
 Vesalius and his peers would talk, no doubt, as they worked, indicate this and that; but the point was to show.
 They would peel back layers and discard the irrelevant.
 Anatomy, to repeat, is about dereliction, not construction.
 And so, little by little, structures and forms and wonders would emerge.